Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Packing and Hard Sphere/Shape Models

 with solution $\lambda_c\approx 0.7$ if $\xi=1$, see Eq.~\ref{Eq:hs:OPM} for definitions of the different parameters.
 At a quantitative level, the fcc lattice constants are accurately predicted by the HS formula Eq.~\ref{Eq:hs:OPM}.
 However, bcc requires a small correction, departing from HS to slightly compressible potentials, so that its PF becomes the same as fcc, that is,

-as confirmed from both experiment\cite{Bian2011,Goodfellow2015, Weidman2016} and simulations\cite{Zha2018}(see Fig.~\ref{fig:simul_sc} and Fig.~\ref{fig:bnsl_polymer} and discussion).
-In summary, whenever single components assemble into NCs with short ligands $\lambda < \lambda_c$ HS predictions match both qualitatively (the fcc phase) and quantitatively (lattice constants) HS predictions.
+as confirmed from both experiment\cite{Bian2011,Goodfellow2015, Weidman2016} and simulations\cite{Zha2018}(see Fig.~\ref{fig:simul_sc} and Fig.~\ref{fig:bnsl_polymer} and discussion). \resp{Eq.~\ref{Eq:exp_comp:bcc} has a nice interpretation that is provided further below, as it reflects an underlying incompressibility condition, see Eq.~\ref{Eq:incompress:bcc_to_fcc}.} In summary, whenever single components assemble into NCs with short ligands $\lambda < \lambda_c$ HS predictions match both qualitatively (the fcc phase) and quantitatively (lattice constants) HS predictions.
 For longer ligands $\lambda > \lambda_c$ HS fail: the stable phase is bcc and with slightly smaller nearest-neighbor distance given by Eq.~\ref{Eq:exp_comp:bcc}.
-Still, regardless of what is the equilibrium state, Fig.~\ref{fig:exp_2d_3d} shows that when NC coordination is 12, the PF takes on the HS fcc value.
+Still, regardless of what is the equilibrium state, experiments, see Fig.~\ref{fig:exp_2d_3d}, show that when NC coordination is 12, the PF takes on the HS fcc value.

-I should mention that body-centered tetragonal (bct)\cite{Whetten1999, Landman2004, Lokteva2019}, hcp\cite{Stoeva2003, Lokteva2019} and A15\cite{Hajiw2015} lattices have been reported with single component NCs.
+I should mention that body-centered tetragonal (bct)\cite{Whetten1999, Landman2004, Lokteva2019}, hcp\cite{Stoeva2003, Lokteva2019} and \resp{C14}\cite{Hajiw2015} lattices have been reported with single component NCs.
 It is possible to continuously transform a bcc to fcc through an intermediate bct, so at this point the evidence\cite{Weidman2016} is that such bct structures are not equilibrium phases but metastable intermediates that remain stable only for certain solvent contents, a point elaborated further when discussing MOLT in SubSect.~\ref{Subsect:MOLT}.
-The appearance of the A15 phase is attributed to polydispersity: NCs with different diameters spontaneously phase separate into a binary system, that is, crystal fractionalization\cite{Cabane2016, Lindquist2018}, since the A15 lattice is basically a single component $\gamma=1$ MgZn$_2$\cite{Lai2019a}.
-Here I mention another possibility where the 4 coordinated NC within the A15 may develop the four-valence eigenshape in Fig.~\ref{fig:eigen}, a point that can experimentally verified by analysis of lattice constants.
+The appearance of the \resp{C14} phase is attributed to polydispersity: NCs with different diameters spontaneously phase separate into a binary system, that is, crystal fractionalization\cite{Cabane2016, Lindquist2018}, since the \resp{C14} lattice is basically a single component $\gamma=1$ MgZn$_2$\cite{Lai2019a}.
+Here I mention another possibility where the 4 coordinated NC within the \resp{C14} may develop the four-valence eigenshape in Fig.~\ref{fig:eigen}, a point that can experimentally verified by analysis of lattice constants.
 Whether such an MgZn$_2$ structure with single-component NCs would be stable remains to be proved with detailed calculations.

 For {\em NC mixtures} consisting of two species, that is, \textit{ binary NC systems}, the predictions depend on both $\gamma$ and $x$, see the definitions in Eq.~\ref{Eq:hs:def_gamma}.
 I have already discussed a BNSL, see Fig.~\ref{fig:alb2_experiment}, where AlB$_2$ is successfully described by HS.
 Yet, this is the exception rather than the rule.
 At the qualitative level, Fig.~\ref{fig:HS_phase_diagrams} shows that some of the phases present in the HS phase diagram: NaCl, AlB$_2$, NaZn$_{13}$, MgZn${_2}$(Laves) and bccAB$_6$(for HS exists at a lower value $\gamma$ and is not shown in the figure) are also found in experiments.
 There are, however, several missing phases: CaCu$_5$, CaB$_6$, CsCl and Li$_3$Bi.